The Truth About Obsessive Compulsive Disorder Will Terrify You!

 Several treatment methods are available for Obsessive Compulsive Disorder (OCD).
 Such as medication, psychotherapy, or a combination of the two.

 • Medication – Serotonin reuptake inhibitors (SRIs) help in reducing the symptoms of OCD.
 Medications like Clomipramine, Fluoxetine, Fluvoxamine, Luvox, Prozac, Zoloft, and Sertraline few SRIs.
-Antipsychotic medication like Risperidone, and Abilify help in managing tic disorders along with OCD symptoms.
+Antipsychotic medications like Risperidone, and Abilify help in managing tic disorders along with OCD symptoms.

 • Psychotherapy – Therapies like cognitive behavior therapy (CBT), and habit reversal training are also effective treatment options.